forlater-email/web/pages/_index.md

 This is a *"paid service"* -- you just pay how much ever you want via [Liberapay](https://liberapay.com/icyphox/donate).
-I insist that you try it out before you pay; you can better gauge how much value you derive from forlater.
+I insist that you try it out before you do; you can better gauge how much value you derive from forlater.
 It's completely fine if you don't want to pay too!

 ## how does it work?